-The Cost of Family Photos: How Much are You Willing to Pay?
+The Cost of Family Portraits: How Much are You Willing to Pay?

-There is no specific price that a family needs to spend to get great photos.
+There is no specific price that a family needs to spend to get great family portraits.
 A more expensive photographer doesn’t always guarantee high-quality photos.
 But you also have to remember that it costs a lot to run a photography business.

 In fact, Monica Allen — who has her own business — explains that, “I have six years of experience and over $20,000 invested in equipment, props, editing programs, and… numerous photography workshops.”
 Photographers are very passionate about their art form, but they still have to make a living, just like everyone else.